A. An appearance from God, a change of name for Abram.

 1. (1-2) God appears to Abram when he is 99 years old.

-a.
-The Lord appeared to Abram: Undoubtedly, this is another appearance of God in the person of Jesus, who took on a temporary human appearance before His incarnation on earth.

 b.
+The LORD appeared to Abram: Undoubtedly, this was another appearance of God in the person of Jesus, who took on a temporary human appearance before His incarnation on earth (as with Hagar in Genesis 16:7-9).

-I am Almighty God: First, God told Abram who He is.
-By this name El Shaddai, He revealed His Person and character to Abram.
+c.
+I am Almighty God: God’s first words to Abram made an introduction and a declaration of His being.
+By this name El Shaddai (God Almighty), God revealed His Person and character to Abram.
 However, there is some debate as to what exactly the name El Shaddai means.

 ii.
 Clarke: “El shaddai, I am God all-sufficient; from shadah, to shed, to pour out.
 I am that God who pours out blessings, who gives them richly, abundantly, continually.”

 iii.
-Barnhouse: the Hebrew word shad means “chest” or “breast.”
+Donald Barnhouse took the approach that the Hebrew word shad means “chest” or “breast.”
 It may have in mind the strength of a man’s chest (God Almighty) or the comfort and nourishment of a woman’s breast (God of Tender Care).

 iv.
-Leupold: Shaddai comes from the root shadad, which means “to display power.”
+Leupold explained that Shaddai comes from the root shadad, which means “to display power.”

 v.
-We do know the Septuagint translates the word with the Greek pantokrator “Almighty,” the “One who has His hand on everything.”
+The Septuagint – a translation of the Hebrew scriptures into Greek before the time of Jesus – translates Almighty with the Greek word pantokrator, the “One who has His hand on everything.”

-c.
-Walk before Me and be blameless: Then God told Abram what was expected of him.
-We can only do what God expects of us when we know who He is and know it in a full, personal, real way.
+d.
+Walk before Me and be blameless: After the proclamation of His name El Shaddai, God then told Abram what was expected of him.
+It was first revelation and then expectation.
+This communicates the principle that we can only do what God expects of us when we know who He is, and we know it in a full, personal, and real way.

 i.
 The word blameless literally means “whole.”
-God wanted all of Abram, wanting a total commitment.
+God wanted all of Abram, a total commitment.

-d.
-I will make My covenant between Me and you: God also reminded Abram He has not forgotten the covenant.
+e.
+I will make My covenant between Me and you: God also reminded Abram He had not forgotten the covenant.
 Though it had been some 25 years since the promise was first made, and though it maybe seemed to Abram God forgot, God didn’t forget anything.

 i.
-The last time we are told the Lord communicated with Abram directly was more than 13 years before.
+The last time we are told the LORD communicated with Abram directly was some 13 years before (Genesis 16:15-16).
 Seemingly, Abram had 13 years of “normal” fellowship with God, waiting for the promise all the time.
-Surely, at times during those years, Abram felt God forgot.
+It would be understandable if, at times during those 13 years, Abram felt that God forgot His promise.

-ii.
+iii.
 Abram was becoming a great man of faith, but you don’t make a great man of faith overnight.
-It takes years of God’s work in them, years of almost mundane trusting in God, interspersed with a few spectacular encounters with the Lord.
+It takes years of God’s work in them, years of almost mundane trusting in God, perhaps interrupted with a few spectacular encounters with the LORD.

 2. (3-8) God refers to specific terms of the covenant He has not forgotten.